TrellixVulnTeam/swahilipython_SCMU/Doc/library/ossaudiodev.rst

 .. method:: oss_audio_device.close()

    Explicitly close the audio device.
-When you are done writing to or reading from an audio device, you should explicitly close it.
+When you are done writing to or reading kutoka an audio device, you should explicitly close it.
 A closed device cannot be used again.